criSiles/cristinasilesvega-web/README.md

-# dummy-vue-project
+# cristina-siles-web

 ## Project description

 ```
 This project is going to be a portfolio, to show everything I can do in terms of Web Frontend development.
-For now, it includes a To Do app.
+For now, it includes a To Do App and a eCommerce.

 Work in progress.
 ```